heirfanahmed/Console-Finances/README.md

     * In order to combine strings and variables in the console I used **concatenation**.

-    * I printed to the nearest 100th in JavaScript?
+    * I printed to the nearest 100th place, decimal wise, in JavaScript?

 ## Screen Shot of the website